Apple cider vinegar

 Apple cider vinegar, or cider vinegar, is a vinegar made from cider, and used in salad dressings, marinades, vinaigrettes, food preservatives, and chutneys.
-It is made by crushing apples, then squeezing out the juice.
+First, apples are crushed and pressed for juice.
 The apple juice is then fermented by yeast which converts the sugars in the juice to ethanol.
 In a second fermentation step, the ethanol is converted into acetic acid by acetic acid-forming bacteria (Acetobacter species), yielding cider vinegar.
 The acetic acid, together with the malic acid naturally present in apple juice, contribute to the sour taste of this vinegar.

 There is no high-quality clinical evidence that regular consumption of apple cider vinegar helps to maintain or lose body weight, or is effective to manage blood glucose and lipid levels.

+History

+Vinegar has historically been made with whatever sort of foods are available, and vinegars using fruits commonly available in the North Atlantic became popular in the early nineteenth century.
+One 1810 cookbook includes recipes for apple cider vinegar, gooseberry vinegar, and raisin vinegar.

 Production

-Apples are loaded onto a processing belt where they are washed, crushed, pressed, and the juice separated.
+Apples are washed, crushed, and pressed to extract the juice.
 Autochthonous or inoculated yeasts, mainly Saccharomyces cerevisiae, initiate alcoholic fermentation, converting the sugars in the juice into ethanol and producing apple cider.
 The apple cider is then inoculated with either a pure culture of acetic acid bacteria or a proportion of 'mother vinegar', resulting in a secondary acetic fermentation which then converts the ethanol in the cider to acetic acid, yielding apple cider vinegar.
-The "mother" is an undefined microbial culture left in the vinegar prior to distilling and pasteurization.
+The "mother" is a cellulose-rich biofilm of acetic bacteria that may remain in unfiltered vinegar.